New York — Apple and Motorola announced a widely anticipated combination mobile phone pre-installed with its iTunes music software last night.

-It can store up to 100 songs in the AAC format on the included SanDisk MicroSD (formerly TransFlash) card.
+It can store up to 100 songs in the AAC format.
 A dedicated music key allows users to switch between listening to music and placing a call.
 Music will pause automatically on an incoming call.
-Music can be downloaded and synced to the phone via USB using Apple's iTunes software.

 The phone features a color display, dual built-in stereo speakers and stereo headphones that double as a mobile headset with microphone.

-The nano features Apple's click wheel navigator, a color screen that can display digital images, 14-hour battery life and the ability to work with all iPod and iPod mini accessories.
+The nano features Apple’s click wheel navigator, a color screen that can display digital images, 14-hour battery life and will work with all iPod and iPod mini accessories.
 It will also offer a world clock and stopwatch screen applications.

 At a press conference introducing the new products, Apple’s CEO Steve Jobs hailed the success of iTunes, claiming it owned 85 percent of the digital music market, having sold 500 million songs.